Patient PortalRequest an Appointment919-942-8571

 Why?

-If you don’t have a period due to menopause, then you should also make sure your exam is done on the same day of the month.
+If you don’t have a period due to menopause, then you should also make sure your exam is done on the same day each month.

-Many women have lumpy breasts, and it’s important to get a feel and understanding of what your breast feels like.
+Many women have lumpy breasts, and it’s important to get a feel and understanding of what your breasts feel like.
 This will help you detect any abnormalities or problems.

 Any time you feel something that is out of the ordinary, we want you to contact us.
 We can schedule an appointment that same week.